michaelcheng022/pokedex/README.md

 ## [Pokedex App](https://hn-algolia-clone.herokuapp.com/)

 A react powered application that fetches from [PokeAPI](https://pokeapi.co/) to generate list of pokemon and view their attributes.
+Building this application taught me how to implement search suggestions and autocomplete.

 inspired by: https://www.pokemon.com/us/pokedex/